Trump Halts Stimulus Talks, Spurning Powell and Roiling Markets

 Read More: Powell Warns of Weak Recovery Without Enough Government Aid

-Separately, Pelosi told House Democrats on a conference call that Trump’s thinking might be affected by steroids he’s taken to treat his coronavirus infection, according to a lawmaker on the call.
+Pelosi earlier told House Democrats on a conference call that Trump’s thinking might be affected by steroids he’s taken to treat his coronavirus infection, according to a lawmaker on the call.

 Trump’s announcement by tweet that he was pulling the plug on talks was a turnabout from three days ago when he tweeted while at Walter Reed National Military Medical Center that the country needed stimulus and the two sides should “WORK TOGETHER AND GET IT DONE.”